 Product discovery tools can be useful here.
 Reaching out to existing users to learn more about them via informal surveys and questionnaires will provide more accurate data than simply guessing — however informed you think that guess might be.
 If you have the time and resources to run a focus group, this could be done at this stage too.

-Here, you could also benefit from using Customer Needs Canvas developed by WRKSHP to uncover, evaluate, and segment different needs.
+Here, you could also benefit from using the Customer Needs Canvas developed by WRKSHP to uncover, evaluate, and segment different needs.
 This will help you make a distinction between customers’ real and latent needs to know where to put your focus next.

 How can product teams benefit from product discovery? #